The City of Burnside is committed to reducing the amount of waste we send to landfill by encouraging re-use, repair and sharing.

 Items you no longer want can be sold online on marketplaces like Gumtree, eBay, Trading Post or Freecycle.
 Things that sell well include furniture, home decor, gardening and sporting equipment, but a vast range of items can sell online.

 Hosting a garage sale is a great way to declutter your home and allow for the re-use items you no longer need.
 If you've never hosted a garage sale before or would simply like some extra publicity for your sale, you can get involved in Garage Sale Trail.

-Garage Sale Trail is a giant festival or re-use that sees thousands of garage sales all taking place on the same weekend across Australia.
+Garage Sale Trail is a giant festival of re-use that sees thousands of garage sales all taking place on the same weekend across Australia.
 Participation is free plus you get access to free promotional materials and support to help your sale be as successful as possible.
-Get involved in the Council's Garage Sale Trail event (2019).
-Call Council on 8366 4200 to find out more.

 The best way to reduce waste is to stop buying and using products that are not durable, re-usable or repairable.
 Some ideas: